spsforks/android-bionic-libc/android-changes-for-ndk-developers.md

 detect hooking of C library functions might need to fix their code to cope with IFUNC relocations.
 The affected functions are from `<string.h>`, but may expand to include more functions (and more libraries) in future.

+## RELR (Available in API level 28 or 30 [see below])

+Android added experimental support for RELR relocations in API level 28, but using `SHT_` and `DT_` constants in the space reserved for OS private use.
+You can use the LLVM linker option `-Wl,--use-android-relr-tags` to generate these.

+API level 30 added support for the official `SHT_` and `DT_` constants.

+NDK apps should probably avoid using this functionality for now.